Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 6. If you launch a Medium publication, sign-up through your company’s Twitter or Facebook to grow your Medium following instantly.

 7. There are certain types of articles that perform best on Medium and have helped Slack skyrocket to success on the platform.
 The 4 types of posts Slack use are: product updates, product tutorials, practical workplace tips and personal stories.
-Make sure you adjust your CTAs (like Slack do) to match each type of article.
+Make sure you adjust your CTAs (like Slack does) to match each type of article.

 8. If you target your PPC ads to a wide audience, identify the short-tail keywords that have universal appeal.
 Then, set up an effective landing page to match.